devnevins/devnevins.github.io/content/pages/about.md

 What Tools Do I Use?
 ====================
 Since this is a website consisting of [static pages][1] I used [Jekyll][2] since that was a part of [GitHub Pages][3].
-However, I wanted to possibly write some plug-ins or extenstions and I'm not really a fan of Ruby but I am a fan of Python.
+However, I wanted to possibly write some plug-ins or extensions and I'm not really a fan of Ruby but I am a fan of Python.
 I transitioned the website to [Pelican]() and I'm also using the following plug-ins: